SmalkiGroove/heroes-expansion/doc/SKILLS.md

 ### NECROMANCY
 - __Chilling Bones__ : Enhances all undead troops under Necromancer's control with powerful ice enchantments.
 Any enemy creature which engages in melee combat with those troops will receive ice damage equal to 10% of damage dealt.
 - __Spellproof Bones__ : Damage inflicted by any Destructive Magic spells to all troops under Necromancer's command is reduced by 20% .
-- __Herald Of Death__ : All neutral creatures which join the hero's army will be automatically transformed into the undead creatures of their respective level.
+- __Herald Of Death__ : All neutral creatures which join the hero (including caravans from Leadership skill) will be automatically transformed into the undead creatures of their respective level.
 Moreover, hero generates 1 Gold per day for each Skeleton it his or her army.
 - __Banshee Howl__ : Grants a hero an ability to call upon death itself in combat.
 All enemy living creatures receive -1 to morale, luck and -10% on initiative.
 - __Haunting__ : After capturing an enemy mine the hero is able to haunt it.
 Some Ghosts will appear in mine's garrison, the number of summoned Ghosts depends upon the number of the week.
 All mines under hero's control will also produce new Ghosts each week.